-07 Mar Cybersecurity Culture At New York’s Largest Healthcare Provider
+07 Mar CISO Report: Cybersecurity Culture At New York’s Largest Healthcare Provider

 Kathy Hughes, VP & CISO at Northwell Health on security awareness training

 As chief information security officer (CISO) of a $15 billion healthcare organization with 83,000 employees across nearly 200 sites, Kathy Hughes has an extremely full remit that spans security tools and technologies, threat management, vulnerability management, identity and access management, risk management, security governance, and maintaining policies and procedures.

 Ask her which of her responsibilities is the most important, however, and she doesn’t miss a beat.

 “Security awareness and training is probably the most important thing a CISO can do, and is responsible for,” Hughes told Cybercrime Magazine, “and that’s because there are really only two types of attacks: a cyberattack that can exploit a technical vulnerability, and a social engineering attack that exploits the human vulnerability — the person.”